-Students must complete all aspects of the program within six years of matriculation, not including time spent on school-approved leave of absence.
-Students who do not complete all of their graduate work over the six years of matriculation will be dismissed from the program.
+Matriculated students must complete all aspects of the program within six years of matriculation, not including time spent on school-approved leave of absence.
+Matriculated students may take up to a maximum of four courses per semester.
+Credits applied to the MACJ degree or certificate must be earned within the last six years from a regionally-accredited college and university.
+Students who do not complete all their graduate work over the six years of matriculation will be dismissed from the program.
+Students who are not registered for any classes, yet are also not finished with other degree requirements, must either declare Maintenance of Matriculation Status or take a Leave of Absence through the Office of Graduate Studies.